-"5.
-For purposes of this subdivision and subsection (c)(2)c., the date that a federal change becomes final is the date on which the taxpayer and the Internal Revenue Service formally agree to the changes, or the date on which any administrative or judicial order, judgment, or decree can no longer be appealed due to the lapse of time.
+"3.5.
+For purposes of this subdivision and subsection (c)(2)c., the date that a federal change becomes final is the date on which the taxpayer and the Internal Revenue Service formally agree to the changes, or the date of on which any administrative or judicial order, judgment, or decree from which no further appeal was or may be taken can no longer be appealed due to the lapse of time.

-"g.
+"h.g.
 The running of the period of limitations provided herein for entering a preliminary assessment shall be suspended for the period that:

-L "1.
-The taxpayer or the assets of the taxpayer are 2 involved in a case under Title 11 of the United States C ode, 3 Bankruptcy, a nd for a period of six months thereafter: o r

-- "2.
-The assets of the taxpayer are in the control or custody of a court in any proceeding, and for a period of six months thereafter. - "h.
+- "1.
+The taxpayer or the assets of the taxpayer are involved in a case under Title 11 of the United States Code, Bankruptcy, and for a period of six months thereafter; or - "2.
+The assets of the taxpayer are in the control or custody of a court in any proceeding, and for a period of six months thereafter.

+"i.h.
 The department and the taxpayer may, prior to the expiration of the period for entering a preliminary assessment or the filing of a petition for refund, agree in writing to extend the time provided for entering the assessment or filing the petition in this chapter.
 The tax may be assessed, or the petition for refund may be filed, at any time prior to the expiration of the period agreed upon.
-The period agreed upon may be extended by subsequent agreements in writing made before the expiration of the period previously agreed upon. - "i.
+The period agreed upon may be extended by subsequent agreements in writing made before the expiration of the period previously agreed upon.

+"j.i.
 Additional tax may be assessed by the department within any applicable period allowed above, even though a preliminary or final assessment has been previously entered by the department against the same taxpayer for the same or a portion of the same tax period.
 No taxpayer, however, shall be subject to unnecessary examination or investigation, and only one inspection of a taxpayer's books and records relating to each type of tax administered by the department shall be made for each taxable year, unless the taxpayer requests otherwise or unless the commissioner after investigation, notifies the taxpayer in writing that an additional inspection is necessary.
 The commissioner shall promulgate regulations consistent with those followed by the Internal Revenue Service with respect to second inspection of a taxpayer's books and records.